mobile app bar

 (L) Magic Johnson (R) LeBron James and Julius Randle

-The 2025 Playoffs were supposed to mark the start of a dominant new era for the Lakers.
-The one led by the superstar duo of LeBron James and Luka Doncic.
+The 2025 Playoffs were supposed to herald a new dominant era for the Lakers.
+The one led by the superstars LeBron James and Luka Doncic.
 Instead, it ended in disaster.
-Instead of making it to the Championship game, where they ousted teams ‘in five’, it was the Lakers who got eliminated in five games by the Minnesota Timberwolves.

-They were completely outplayed by Anthony Edwards and Co. on both ends of the floor.
+In place of making it to the Championship game by ousting teams ‘in five’, the Lakers got eliminated in five games by the Minnesota Timberwolves.
+The worst part: They were completely outplayed by Anthony Edwards and Co. on both ends of the floor.
 Going into the series, the Lakers were a heavy favorite to proceed to the next round.
-The reality, however, was far from that.
-Despite being the higher seed, the Lakers did not play like a team who had won 50 games.

 “The reason the Lakers lost was because they played awful on defense, they were too small, and the Timberwolves dominated them in the paint,” Magic concluded.

-22 points from LeBron, 28 from Luka, 23 from Rui Hachimura, and 12 from Austin Reaves weren’t enough to push the series to Game 6.
+A mere 22 points from LeBron, 28 from Luka, 23 from Rui Hachimura, and 12 from Austin Reaves just weren’t enough to push the series to Game 6.
 The Wolves, on the other hand, played a brilliant overall game.
-Rudy Gobert was the star of the night with a playoff career-high performance.
-He scored 27 points, shooting 12 of 15 from the field, and had 24 rebounds.

 The ball is now back in Rob Pelinka’s court.
-We’ll have to see what would the first set of moves he comes up with following an extension with the franchise.
+We’ll have to see what the first set of moves he comes up with following an extension with the franchise.

 About the author